Dangerous Emotions

 Interrupting Dangerous Emotions

-Carly Geller, Psy.D. suggests acting opposite of the dangerous emotions urged behavior.
-She wrote, “research shows that when we give in to our action urges, we reinforce painful emotions and often end up feeling worse” (2020).
+Carly Geller, Psy.D., suggests acting opposite of the dangerous emotions urged behavior.
+According to research, when we give in to “our action urges, we reinforce painful emotions and often end up feeling worse” (Geller, 2020).
 Acting opposite of an emotional urge suggests we made a space, mindfully examined the emotions and the situation and chose a reaction contrary to the emotional push.

 See Wise Decisions for more on this topic